kLayz3/monad/README.md

 Main constructor is: `explicit TProcessor(Out& , const Ins&...)` which takes ownership of the `Out` instance.
 It is purposefully not marked as rvalue ref (for cleaner API), but once the TProcessor has been handed the `Out&`, it owns it.

-Derived types will need to define a default ctor, as well as some `(Out&, const Ins...&, /* ... */)` ctor which delegates to this base class ctor.
-Main purpose of this derived processor type is define and implement a `void ProcessEntry() noexcept` method which performs the actual analysis.
+Derived types will need to define a default ctor, as well as some `(Out&, const Ins&... /*, others */)` ctor which delegates to this base class ctor.
+Main purpose of this derived processor type is to define and implement a `void ProcessEntry() noexcept` method which performs the actual analysis.

 - `template<uint32_t N=0> decltype(auto) GetInput();` returns reference to N-th input container.
 - `.out` - access the output container reference.